Will Fiberglass Insulation Burn? Fire Safety Facts

 Melting Point vs Burning Point

 The glass fibers in fiberglass insulation melt at 2,200°F (1,204°C) rather than burn.
+Unlike materials treated with fire retardants, fiberglass does not require additional chemicals to achieve its fire resistance.
 The resin-binding agents demonstrate these combustion characteristics:

 • Resin binders begin to break down at 450°F